buildtesters/buildtest/docs/configuring_buildtest/overview.rst

      executor: generic.local.bash

-In our example configuration, we defined a local `bash` executor as follows:
+In our example configuration, we defined a ``bash`` executor as follows:

 .. code-block:: yaml